 We are teaching this course as a series of four modules.
 The first, Command Line, will give you an overview of the operating system and tools available to you to make your life as a software engineer easier.
 The second, VCS, will teach you about how to version control your software with Git, so that you may maintain a history of your changes and collaborate with others.
 The third, Build, will teach you about how to reliably build your software with Make.
 The fourth and final module, Correctness, will introduce you to testing and other tools for ensuring that your software meets quality standards.

-hours to be announced on Piazza (access via Canvas)
+Office Hours: TBD; extra hours to be announced on Piazza (access via

 Discussion board: Piazza